Why are we often sold out?

 Valentin, another reader who is a production supervisor in a factory , explains it very well to disappointed commentators:

-“Why not raise lots of money to finance a bigger BFR?”
+“Why not raise lots of money to finance a larger working capital requirement?”

-Because it would be disproportionate to over-finance BonneGueule just to avoid certain stock shortages.
-Knowing that for those who really don't want to miss an item of clothing, 99% of the time it is enough to log in at the time the email is sent .
+Because it would be disproportionate to overfund BonneGueule just to avoid certain stock shortages.
+Knowing that for those who really don't want to miss out on a garment, 99% of the time it is enough to connect at the time the email is sent .

-In fact, each fundraising represents a progressive loss of independence for the company.
-Today we are only surrounded by business angels, minority shareholders.
-Benoît and I still hold the vast majority of BonneGueule's share capital (more than 4/5th), in addition to a significant share which is held by members of the team: it is important for us to maintain power important decision to achieve our business vision.
+Indeed, each fundraising represents a progressive loss of independence for the company.
+Today we are surrounded only by business angels, minority shareholders.
+Benoît and I still hold the vast majority of BonneGueule's share capital (more than 4/5), in addition to a significant share held by members of the team: it is important for us to retain significant decision-making power to carry out our company vision.

-As for the banks, they finance investments, if possible tangible, but are very cautious about the idea of financing stocks: it is generally impossible.
+As for banks, they finance investments, if possible tangible ones, but are very reluctant to finance stocks: it is generally impossible.

 “You don’t mind frustrating people?”